Little Lake Park

 The city agreed and in 1990, Little Lake Park (which included the land formerly known as Daerwood Park) was created.
 On July 14, 1991, Mayor Bud Oliver unveiled a marker recognizing the park as an Ecologically Significant Area.

-Today, Little Lake Park retains the amenities of the old Daerwood Park, such as an outdoor rink and play area, but most of the land is in its natural state with trails and informal walkways, including interpretive signage that explains the area’s unique ecological features.
+Today, Little Lake Park retains the amenities of the old Daerwood Park, such as play area, but most of the land is in its natural state with trails and informal walkways, including interpretive signage that explains the area’s unique ecological features.